I’m Bob Doughty.

 Now we visit the apartment of the Rogarshevsky family of Lithuania.
 They moved to Ninety-Seven Orchard Street between nineteen-oh-seven and nineteen ten.

 Abraham and Fannie Rogarshevsky had six children.
 Abraham developed the disease tuberculosis and died in nineteen eighteen.

 Fannie Rogarshevsky was faced with the same problem as Nathalie Gumpertz.
 What could she do to support her family and continue to live in the apartment?
 She got the building owner to let her clean apartments and do other work in exchange for rent.

 Now we enter the apartment of the Levine family.
 They were Jews from Poland.
-Jennie and Harris Levine moved into the building in the early 1890s.
+Jennie and Harris Levine moved into the building in the early eighteen nineties.
 They lived there for more than ten years.
-During that time, Jennie gave birth to four children.
+During that time, Mrs. Levine gave birth to four children.
 Her husband and his workers produced clothing in the front room.

-And I’m Gwen Outen.
+And I’m Bob Doughty.
 Join us again next week for EXPLORATIONS in VOA Special English.